Ezinne Akudo

 Ezinne Akudo Anyaoha (born 17 May 1990) is a Nigerian lawyer and beauty queen.

-Early life
+Early life and education

-Akudo was born in Imo State.
-She graduated from Federal Government Girls' College, Owerri Imo State, and earned a law degree at Abia State University, subsequently completing the mandatory National Youth Service Corp in Ogun State.
+Ezinne Akudo Anyaoha was born on 17 May 1990 in Imo State, southeastern Nigeria.
+She graduated from Federal Government Girls' College, Owerri, Imo State, and earned a law degree at Abia State University, subsequently completing the mandatory National Youth Service Corp in Ogun State, located in the southwestern region of Nigeria.
+She Studied and practiced Law for sometime.

 Career

-In 2013, Akudo won the Miss Nigeria beauty pageant.
+In 2013, Akudo beat 31 other contestants to win the Miss Nigeria beauty pageant.
+She won the star prize of a new car, the sum of three million naira and trip to California.

-In 2015, Akudo started her career as a lawyer. and set up a rape crisis center through her non-governmental organization; The Eight Foundation based in Lagos, Nigeria.
+In 2015, Akudo started her career as a lawyer. and set up a rape crisis centre through her non-governmental organization; The Eight Foundation based in Lagos, Nigeria.
+A Non- Governmental and Non profit Organization focused on providing psycho-social counselling.
 She has also been active in campaigning against sexual violence.

 In 2018, Akudo was appointed Creative Director of the Miss Nigeria Pageant.
+She has made registration free and the prize gifts are more substantial now.

+Personal life

+Ezinne launched her home essential brand (NKASSI), although the brand existed since 2018.
+The launch unveiled a physical Showroom in Lekki, Lagos and an e-commerce website.